dirkelko/ui5conWorkshop/exercises/ex5/README.md

-# Exercise 5 - Define filter fields which depend on each other
+# Exercise 5 - Define filter fields which depend on each other - In Parameters

 Even with the filter field for countries the list of buildings can still be pretty large, e.g. if we select Germany.
 Therefore we want to be able to select also the location with a second filter field.
 The list of available locations should be dependent of the selected countries, of course.
-We can define this behavior by implementing the corresponding methods in our filter bar delegate.
+We can define this behavior by implementing the corresponding methods in our filter bar delegate by so called in-parameters.

 ## Exercise 5.1 - Add a second filter field to the filter bar for selecting locations